 The events of 2020 have vastly increased the number of people who work from home.
-Needless to say at this point, it brings up a number of interesting discussions — one of which is the importance of a home office.
+Needless to say, at this point, it brings up some interesting discussions — one of which is the importance of a home office.

 Why Do You Need a Home Office?

 The primary reason to set up a home office can be explained in one word: productivity.
-There are certainly some people who are able to get work done well and efficiently on the couch with a laptop.
+There are certainly some people who can get work done well and efficiently on the couch with laptops.
 Others might even work well outside on a nice day.
 But most of us do better with a designated workspace at which we can really “zone in” and focus exclusively on work.
 We’ve stated before that if you design an office space you feel particularly good about, it may even inspire you to get work done.
-There can be a certain satisfaction to using a carefully designed home office.
+There can be a certain satisfaction in using a carefully designed home office.

-Another important reason to give real thought to setting up a home office, though, is that it helps you to separate your personal life from your work.
-This is an idea that gets a fair amount of focus these days, and typically it’s done through digital habits.
-People will work on distinguishing the personal from the professional via their online identities, email accounts, computers and devices, etc. But when you’re working from home, it’s also wise to establish that separation in physical space.
+Another important reason to give real thought to setting up a home office is that it helps you separate your personal life from your work.
+This idea gets a fair amount of focus these days, and typically it’s done through digital habits.
+People will distinguish the personal from the professional via their online identities, email accounts, computers, and devices, etc. But when you’re working from home, it’s also wise to establish that separation in physical space.
 If you work in what you consider to be part of the home environment, it’s easy to let distractions seep in.
 But if you can set up an office, you might find that you’re better able to separate from the home and focus on work.

 How to Set Up Your Home Office

 The first step to setting up a home office is budgeting for one.
-Done properly, a home office should be comprised of more than just an old desk you might have had in storage and a coffee mug to put some pens in.
+Done properly, a home office should comprise more than just an old desk you might have had in storage and a coffee mug to put some pens in.
 Rather, it should be designed — with new furniture, appliances, and accessories, if needed — to resemble a truly professional environment.
-That doesn’t mean you can’t have your own personal touch on it, but if it’s to serve as a legitimate office, it should look and feel like one.
+That doesn’t mean you can’t have your own personal touch on it, but it should look and feel like one if it’s to serve as a legitimate office.

 In the end, you should also remain open to change.
-This is a new situation for a lot of people, and you may find that you need to adjust your office once you’ve tried working there for a while.
+This is a new situation for many people, and you may find that you need to adjust your office once you’ve tried working there for a while.
 Hopefully, though, the tips and insights above will help you to get started.